 You've probably seen the panicked headlines reporting increased numbers of ransomware attacks.
 You need to know that as a D.C., your practice could be affected.

-by Joe Soda in Business Insurance on Thursday, August 18, 2016
+by James West in Business Insurance on Thursday, August 18, 2016

 At times, it can seem difficult to stay up to date with the latest cybercrimes, let alone to understand which cyber risks are relevant to you.
 To help with this, we have decided to break down the topic of ransomware so that you can better understand how to prevent this cybercrime from happening at your practice.

 Ransomware is a form of cyberattack that uses malware to encrypt data.
 Once data is encrypted, hackers ask for a ransom payment to decrypt it.

 Ransomware can affect everything from personal devices to businesses.
 Should your practice be hit by a ransomware attack, you could face consequences, including loss of sensitive or proprietary information, disruption of regular operations, expenses to restore access to computer systems and harm to your reputation.

 How Can You Protect Your Practice from Ransomware?